 There are many natural wonders to be discovered in Malaysia, however, we have picked our top 5 Malaysia nature favorites to share with you.
 Not only are these sights beautiful but you won’t want to miss them during your adventures.

 7. Cameron Highlands

-The highest point in Malaysia above the sea offer a magnificent view as you can imagine.
+The highest point in Malaysia above the sea offers a magnificent view as you can imagine.

 Lush green Cameron Highlands, one of the best natural sights in the world, is home to many different animals and several species of flowers.
 Take into account that travel from place to place is best suited for a car or by train as the area is huge.

 8. Taman Negara Rainforest

 What could be more enjoyable than a nature walk through one of the oldest rainforests in the world?
 Located in the Taman Negara national park, you should consider getting a tourist package to access and travel to this awe-inspiring place where it is also possible to spot wildlife as sun bears and Malayan Gaurs.

 Whether you choose to climb Borneo’s tallest mountain or simply explore the various flora species that can be found here, Mount Kinabalu is a great place.
 There are many different plants that you won’t find anywhere else in the world and will leave you mystified when you reach the highest peak.

 The best time to go is summer when temperatures are high as during the cold season, fog and rain can ruin the experience.